NFIBrokerage/slipstream/guides/implementation.md

 ```

 The `Slipstream.Signatures` file defines two macros that wrap the above
 patterns.
-This allows one two both produce and match on a data structure
+This allows one to both produce and match on a data structure
 and have confidence that the resulting data structure or match pattern will
 be an event or command.